unionstreetmedia/minion-standup-plugin/README.md

 Make minion run daily standups.

 ## Installation
 Clone this into a directory named `Standup` in your minion's `plugins` subdirectory.
-In the `Standup` directory, run

-    $ composer install

-to install the necessary library.

 ## Configuration
 Put something like the following in your minion's `config.php`.